What it is

 contains

-as well as
+target="_blank" as well as

-rel="noopener noreferrer nofollow"
+rel="noopener noreferrer nofollow", which is

 important so that opening link in a new tab doesn't come with security and SEO impairments.